microsoft/rnx-kit/text/0002-react-native-standard-api.md

 > Please consider the cost to educate developers, migrate existing users, and
 > maintain the proposed changes.

+- existing React Native apps might need to be adapted to shift to this new modules
+- a lot of the tooling needed for this effort to succeed as detailed above needs to be created

 ## Rationale, alternatives, and prior art

 - A variation of the current proposal without polyfills was considered, but it